4. Pay during the notice period

 - on holiday

-- willing to work but the employer has asked them not to because of lay-offs or short-time working
+- willing to work but asked not to by their employer (for example, because of lay-offs or short-time working)

 The amount of notice pay they're entitled to depends on their contractual or statutory notice period and whether they're: